-- 1. Ensuring that members of the board of trustees, local governing bodies, headteachers/head of school and trust and academy staff understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of child abuse, and know to refer concerns to the DSL or deputy DSL within their academy. - 2.
-Teaching pupils how to keep safe and recognise behaviour that is unacceptable. - 3.
-Identifying and making provision for any pupil that has been subject to, or is at risk of, abuse, neglect, or exploitation. - 4.
-Creating a culture of safer recruitment by adopting procedures that help deter, reject or identify people who might pose a risk to children. - 5.
-Ensuring that the headteachers/head of school and any new staff and volunteers are only appointed when all the appropriate checks have been satisfactorily completed.
+- Ensuring that members of the board of directors, local governing bodies, headteachers and trust and academy staff understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of child abuse, and know to refer concerns to the DSL or deputy DSL within their academy. - Teaching pupils how to keep safe and recognise behaviour that is unacceptable. - Identifying and making provision for any pupil that has been subject to, or is at risk of, abuse, neglect, or exploitation. - Creating a culture of safer recruitment by adopting procedures that help deter, reject or identify people who might pose a risk to children. - Ensuring that the headteachers and any new staff and volunteers are only appointed when all the appropriate checks have been satisfactorily completed.

-The DSL in our academy is Julie Thorp.
-In the absence of the DSL, child protection matters will be dealt with by the deputy DSL, Rachel Dixon.
+The DSL in our academy is Julie Thorp In the absence of the DSL, child protection matters will be dealt with by the deputy DSL, Rachel Dixon